nubenetes/awesome-kubernetes/docs/kubectl-commands.md

 * [cloudsavvyit.com: How to Restart Kubernetes Pods with Kubectl](https://www.cloudsavvyit.com/14587/how-to-restart-kubernetes-pods-with-kubectl/)
 * [technos.medium.com: How kubectl apply command works?](https://technos.medium.com/how-kubectl-apply-command-works-d092121056d3)
+* [containiq.com: Using kubectl exec | Shell Commands & Examples](https://www.containiq.com/post/using-kubectl-exec-shell-commands-examples) kubectl exec lets you start a shell session to containers running in your Kubernetes cluster.
+It’s a bit like SSH for Kubernetes.
+Here’s what you need to know to use this command as part of your cluster management procedures, including the cases where it makes the most sense.

 ## Kubectl Cheat Sheets
 * [Kubectl Cheat Sheets](cheatsheets.md)